-It is the responsibility of the employee to provide evidence to the Academic department head that they have satisfactorily completed the action plan.
-All instances in which an employee fails to fulfill an action plan will be referred to the Dean and addressed in accordance with the application provisions of the Collective Agreement.
+It is the responsibility of the Employee to provide evidence to the Academic Department Head that they have satisfactorily completed the action plan.
+All instances in which an Employee fails to fulfill an action plan will be referred to the Dean and addressed in accordance with the application provisions of the Collective Agreement.

-- (iii) If within a period of four (4) years of an action plan having been developed, an Academic department head decides that an action plan is again warranted in the same course for the same employee, the matter will be referred directly to the Dean. - 18.3 The data from all courses shall be compiled to determine department, Faculty, Contract Instructor and University norms as required. - 18.4 Each term (Fall, Winter, Summer), OIRP will request that employees who are teaching courses that include an in-class portion identify their evaluation format preference (either paper copies distributed in class or electronic).
-If an employee does not respond, an online evaluation will be undertaken.
+(iii) If within a period of four (4) years of an action plan having been developed, an Academic department head decides that an action plan is again warranted in the same course for the same Employee, the matter will be referred directly to the Dean.

+- 18.3 The data from all courses taught by Contract Instructors shall be compiled as an overall summary, and by subject and Faculty.
+These data shall be transmitted to the Union by November 15 for the Summer term, by March 15 for the Fall term, and by July 15 for the Winter term. - 18.4 Each term (Fall, Winter, Summer), OIRP will request that Employees who are teaching courses that are designated as in-person by the University identify their evaluation format preference (either paper copies distributed in class or electronic).
+If an Employee does not respond, an online evaluation will be undertaken.
+If a class is hybrid (e.g., in-person and online) or online only, the evaluation format shall be electronic.